uds-se/FormatFuzzer/README.md

 ```
 ./png-fuzzer parse input.png
 ```
-You will see error messages if `input.png' cannot be successfully parsed.
+You will see error messages if `input.png` cannot be successfully parsed.

 ## Decision Files

-While parsing, you can also store all parsing decisions (i.e.\ which parsing alternatives were taken) in a _decision file_.
+While parsing, you can also store all parsing decisions (i.e. which parsing alternatives were taken) in a _decision file_.
 This is a sequence of bytes enumerating the decisions taken.
 Each byte stands for a single parsing decision.
 A byte value of `0` = first alternative was taken, byte value of `1` = second alternative was taken, and so on.

 You can generate such a decision file when parsing an input: